 Vid Ingelevics is a Toronto-based photographer/artist, independent curator, writer and educator.
 He currently holds the position of Associate Professor in the School of Image Arts, Ryerson University.

 Our first series of photo series focuses on people at work.
 The 100-hectare construction site is a place where hundreds of crew members spend long days and nights.
 These photos capture a moment in the workday of someone who is helping to build a new river, roads, bridges and parks.
-Scroll through the gallery below and follow the links to see portraits of crew members.
+Scroll through the gallery below or click here to jump to portraits of crew members.